-On November 7th we will turn the clocks back and daylight savings comes to an end.
+On November 5th we will turn the clocks back and daylight savings will come to an end.
 For parents with small children, ‘falling back’ doesn’t mean that you can spend an extra hour in bed.
-Parents of small children dread these changes in schedules, rightfully so!
+Parents of small children dread these changes in schedules, and rightfully so!
 These shifts in schedules can create challenges with nap and bedtime routines.
-With some understanding on how the time change affects our sleep and planning ahead for our child, you can make this transition easier!
+With some understanding of how the time change affects our sleep and planning ahead for our child, you can daylight savings and your baby’s sleep go a little smoother!

 Daylight Savings – Falling back

-Fortunately, there are ways to plan for this time change, let’s dive into it.
+Fortunately, there are ways to plan for daylight savings and your baby’s sleep.
+Let’s dive into it!

 Making this happen